9

 Further we have a multitude of reference pages which were created some time ago and are now under reconstruction.
 So on here you will find dedicated pages to specialist activities in Wessex & Mercia.
 These include a list of Agricultural ,Horse Shows etc, The Wessex Hall of Fame, Michelin starred restaurants in Wessex,Seaside Resorts, Theatres in Wessex & the UK, List of Films made in Wessex, Wessex Names, Golf Clubs, Football Clubs, Rugby Clubs, Ice Skating and Racetracks .
 Campers & Caravanners have their own dedicated section too.
 I have even got my own page for readers letters and news snippets, mainly from my ancient capital Chard.
 There is also a full A-Z list of shops services in Chard, Crewkerne & Ilminster.
 All about Chard & The History of Wessex are also included.
 A special section on the County Town TAUNTON is also online

 As we bring each one of those Counties on-line you will be able to click through to it on the map of Britain to the left.
-If you think there is anything that should be added do contact me on Contact Us or call up on 0870 794 2180 or fax on 0870 134 0103.
+If you think there is anything that should be added do contact me on Contact Us or call up on0207 183 4978or fax on 0845 862 1954.

 Wassail